RagnarJensen/Z-CAM-E1-IO/README.md

 I test on a close relative to the Arduino, a Teensy 2.0 by pjrc.com

 ![My test setup](Test_setup.jpg)
-Bitscope oscilloscope, breadboard, camera, batteries as focus targets and a CVBS monitor.
+Bitscope oscilloscope/logic analyzer, breadboard, camera, batteries as focus targets and a CVBS monitor.

 ![Connections on the Teensy](Connections_Teensy.jpg) Which pin is what on the Teensy 2.0